 Assessment task Weighting

 Class Participation 25%

-Bi-Weekly In-Class Quiz (or One-pager reports if on-line) 20%
+Bi-Weekly In-Class Quiz (or One-pager reports if online) 20%

-Bi-Weekly Reports 20%
+Group Presentation 20%

 Group Case Exam 35%

 Class participation grades reflect my judgment of your contribution to the learning environment.
 The grades take into account (1) the frequency and quality of your responses in class (e.g., relevance to course materials; insights that differ from others' points of view; elaboration or clarification of others' opinions), and (2) your abilities to listen to, to understand, and to engage in the discussion in class.
-To assess these two points, I will assign each student a number in class.
+I will assign each student a number in class to assess these two points.
 You will have to answer my questions in class if your number is drawn.
-Your responses as well as your listening abilities will be evaluated to form class participation grades.
-A lottery box will be employed to pick up one student to answer my question each time.
-The details of how the lottery works will be described in class.
+Your responses, as well as your listening abilities, will be evaluated to form class participation grades.
+A pseudo lottery box will be employed to pick up one student to answer my question each time-the details of how the lottery works will be described in class.
 The participation constitutes 25% of total grades.

-Note: All students (including students taking the course online) are expected to take the course in real time and the class participation will be assessed the same way for all students.
-The only exception will be given to those who have time-zone differences (those in Americas).
-Please contact me if you cannot take the course in real time.
-I will assign alternative tasks to replace class participation grades.
+Note: All students (including students taking the course online) are expected to take the course in real-time, and the class participation will be assessed the same way for all students.
+The only exception will be given to those who have time-zone differences (those in the Americas).
+Please contact me if you cannot take the course in real-time, and I will assign alternative tasks to replace class participation grades.

 Bi-weekly quiz grades consist of 4 in-class quizzes during the whole module.
 The quiz will be held starting from Week 2.
 There is NO make-up for in-class quizzes, and thus you have to be in the classroom every week on time.
-The quiz will start in the first 10 minutes of the second session in each class.
-The quiz will cover things ranging from your reading material (e.g., B&T) and the course materials we talk about in the first session of that week.
+The quiz will be given in the first 10 minutes of the second session in each class.
+The quiz will cover materials ranging from your reading material (e.g., B&T) and the course materials we talked about in the first session of that week.

 Each quiz constitutes 5% of your total grade.
-I will automatically exclude your worst quiz at the end of the class, and multiply your best quiz by two.
-Put differently, you will still receive 20% (i.e., (4-worst +best) x5%) of total grade.
+I will automatically exclude your worst quiz at the end of the class and multiply your best quiz by two.
+Put differently, you will still receive 20% (i.e., (4-worst +best) x5%) of the total grade.
 The grades will be "individual-basis."

-Note: For those students who are taking the course online, the bi-weekly quiz will be replaced by a one-pager report.
+Note: For students taking the course online, the bi-weekly quiz will be replaced by a one-pager report.
 The topic of each report will be provided in the previous lecture.